HansjoergW/sec-fincancial-statement-data-set/doc_segements/read.md

 Moreover, the downloaded zip files are converted to the parquet format which provides faster read access to the data compared to reading the csv files inside the zip files.

-The library is designed to have a low memory footprint, only parsing and reading the data for a specific report into pandas dataframe tables.
+The library is designed to have a low memory footprint.

 # Installation and basic usage

-The library has been tested for python version 3.7, 3.8, 3.9, and 3.10.
+The library has been tested for python version 3.8, 3.9, 3.10 and 3.11.
 The project is published on [pypi.org](https://pypi.org/project/secfsdstools/).
 Simply use the following command to install the latest version:

 ```